 2.5 The change to a single annual progress report is intended to simplify and streamline reporting requirements.
 Given that LAQM has now been in place for nearly 20 years, the assumption is that most hotspots will have been identified.
 However it is recognised that new issues will from time to time arise that require more detailed investigation.
 Local authorities are encouraged to incorporate such investigations into their routine review and assessment work and annual progress report as far as possible.
 If a local authority feels that this is not appropriate or feasible, the option to undertake a separate detailed investigation will still be available.
-The Scottish Government will consider these situations on a case by case basis, in discussion with the authority concerned.
-As with the previous reporting arrangements, a local authority should proceed to detailed investigation as soon as a new issue is identified and not wait until the next annual report.
+The Scottish Government will consider these situations on a case by case basis, in discussion with the authority should proceed to detailed investigation as soon as a new issue is identified and not wait until the next annual report.